ncolon/ocp4-refarch/README.md

 ### Persistent Volumes for Workloads

 For you workloads, you can also leverage your cloud provider storage classes.
 A PersistentVolume can be mounted on a host in any way supported by the resource provider.
 Providers have different capabilities and each PV’s access modes are set to the specific modes supported by that particular volume.

+Block storage is suitable for databases and other low-latency transactional workloads.
+Some examples of supported workloads are Red Hat OpenShift Container Platform logging and monitoring, and PostgreSQL.

+Object storage is for video and audio files, compressed data archives, and the data used to train artificial intelligence or machine learning programs.
+In addition, object storage can be used for any application developed with a cloud-first approach.

+File storage is for continuous integration and delivery, web application file storage, and artificial intelligence or machine learning data aggregation.

 Take a look at the tables bellow to decide which storage class best fits your needs.

 #### Access Modes
 The following table lists the access modes: